OctopusDeploy/OctoProduct/chapter1.md

 ![](frontend-image.png "width=500")

+*The frontend application image configuration.*

 Expose a port called **web** on port **80**:

 ![](frontend-ports.png "width=500")

+*The frontend application ports configuration.*

 Then configure the environment variable **POSTGRES_URL** to **jdbc:postgresql://database-service:5432/postgres** and the variable **SPRING_PROFILES_ACTIVE** to **#{Octopus.Environment.Name}**:

 ![](frontend-envvars.png "width=500")

+*The frontend application environment variables configuration.*

 :::hint
 **Concept link: Kubernetes services and internal network addresses**

-You will note that the frontend container is accessing a database on the hostname **database-service** and port **5432**.
+You will note that the frontend container is accessing a database with the hostname **database-service** and port **5432**.

 The hostname is the same name as the service we exposed the database pods with, and the port is the same number we configured in the service.

 Kubernetes services expose the pods behind them with the same hostname as the name of the service.
 :::

-The **SPRING_PROFILES_ACTIVE** environment variable configures the name of the Spring profile used by our sample Spring application called "Random Quotes".
+The **SPRING_PROFILES_ACTIVE** environment variable configures the name of the Spring profile used by our sample application called "Random Quotes".
 The name of the active profile is displayed by the web application, which means we will be able to observe the value of this environment variable as we progress the deployment through the environments.

 :::hint
 **Concept explanation: Spring**

-[Spring](https://spring.io/) is a popular Java framework for build web applications.
+[Spring](https://spring.io/) is a popular Java framework for building web applications.
 Spring based applications have extensive support for configuration via environment variables.

 The sample application [Random Quotes](https://github.com/OctopusSamples/RandomQuotes-Java) is built on top of Spring.
 :::

 Note that we have set the value of the **SPRING_PROFILES_ACTIVE** environment variable to **#{Octopus.Environment.Name}**.
 The `Octopus.Environment.Name` variable is exposed by Octopus as the name of the environment that is being deployed to.
-We use this variable here as an example of an environment specific variable that customizes our deployment between environments.
+We use this variable as an example of an environment specific variable that customizes our deployment as it is promoted through the lifecycle.

 Repeatable deployments means keeping your deployments as similar as possible between environments, but there will always be some environment specific configuration required in any real world application deployment.
 Environment specific variables is one way Octopus can accommodate these environmental differences.

-We now need to publicly expose our frontend we application to a web browser.
+We now need to publicly expose our frontend web application to a web browser.
 Like before, we expose the pods through a service.

 Enter **frontend-service** as the **Service name**, and select **Load Balancer** as the **Service Type**.

 :::hint
 **Concept explanation: ClusterIP, NodePort and LoadBalancer services**

-Kubernetes has three types of services.
+Kubernetes has three service types.

 The ClusterIP service is the most basic.
 It will expose pods to other pods within the Kubernetes cluster, but does not offer an easy way to access the service from outside the cluster.
 ClusterIP services are a good option when pods service traffic to other pods in the cluster.

 A NodePort service exposes a service to external clients by opening a random port on each cluster node and directing external traffic to that port to the pods.
 The port is usually in the range 30000-32767.
 This is convenient for testing, but unusual port numbers can pose a problem for external clients behind firewalls.

 A LoadBalancer service is used to create a publicly accessible endpoint on a common port like 80 (HTTP) or 443 (HTTPS).
-The actual implementation of this public endpoint is left to the platform hosting the Kubernetes cluster.
+The implementation of this public endpoint is left to the platform hosting the Kubernetes cluster.
 Most cloud providers like AWS, Azure and Google Cloud will create an instance of the respective load balancer solution they already offer for their platforms, and configure it to direct traffic into the Kubernetes cluster.
 :::

 Configure the service to expose port 80:

 ![](frontend-serviceport.png "width=500")

+*The frontend service port configuration.

 Save the changes, create a release, and deploy the release to the development environment.